E-TWINNING & THE RHIZOSPHERE

 E-TWINNING AT KAZIMIERZ NOWAK ELEMENTARY SCHOOL IN DĄBRÓWKA

 Modern education should be based on solving problem tasks, developing scientific and critical thinking, as well as improving the ability to co-operate in groups.
-In the era of digital world, the possibility of co-operation in international teams and projects is also important for the social abilities and up-to-date skills development.
+In the era of the digital world, the possibility of co-operation in international teams and projects is also important for the social abilities and up-to-date skills development.

 The eTwinning platform is the community for schools in Europe.
 It promotes international co-operation between schools at different stages of education; exchange of experiences between teachers of various subjects, looking for contacts and inspiration as well as training, workshops, seminars, courses and conferences.
 The main axis of action in projects implemented through eTwinning platform is the development of skills related to the use of information and communication technologies. eTwinning is co-funded by the Erasmus+, the European program for Education, Training, Youth and Sport.